 The Saudi oud player, Mohammed Abdo. |

-But the ulema do not win every round:
+The ulema, however, do not win every round:

-In May a French embassy-sponsored concert by operatic soprano Isabelle Poulenard, performing with a female accompanist to a women-only audience in Riyadh, was forbidden just two days before the date after gaining full permissions.
+In May a French embassy-sponsored concert by operatic soprano Isabelle Poulenard, performing with a female accompanist to a women-only audience in Riyadh, was forbidden just two days before the date after gaining full permission.
 The concert finally went ahead following an apparent high-level skirmish between religious and other officials, said a person associated with the event.

-The former Cat Stevens, now Yusuf Islam. |
+The former Cat Stevens, now Yusuf Islam.

 July 26, 2009 update: An interviewer says this about the former rock musician Cat Stevens, now the Islamist called Yusuf Islam: